Enable Search result features for your site

 - Read the detailed information about each appearance element to decide if it's right for you.

 - Implement the feature as described on the Google Developers website.
-The developer should validate any structured data using the Structured Data Testing Tool to ensure that it is valid and complete.
+The developer should validate any structured data using the Rich Results Test tool to ensure that it is valid and complete.
 Be sure to follow the structured data quality guidelines to ensure that the contents of your page, and your usage, complies with these guidelines.
 Pages that do not comply will not be eligible for structured data usage.

 - Use the appropriate Rich Result Status report to see whether Google has found, and can process, your structured data.